This is my online diary exploring the world of travel and especially international travel as an older adult who has hardly traveled.

 - Walking and jogging, to keep my health up for future travels.

-As of late 2021, I am not looking into travel destinations yet due to travel restrictions.
+As of early 2022, in the midst of the “Omicron” wave, I am not yet looking into travel destinations due to randomly changing travel restrictions.
 Once travel options become clearer, I will consider destinations and time frames.

 My preference would be to just get on a plane, like everyone else does, and go somewhere.
 But since travel is de facto impossible, all I can do is dream and study and do modest pre-planning.

 What Kinds of Travel?

 For various reasons I will not get in to, I am not interested in organized group travel.
 At all.
 Nor am I interested in “cruises”.

 I am interested in a feet on the ground perspective and approach, and the opportunity to spend time in a destination.
 I have read that the old-style vacation trip is now out and “slowcations” are in.
 Rather than spend a day here, a day there and so on, the new model is to stay in one place for a week or two or even months.
 This approach appeals to me too.

 My first travel experience – not yet known whether it will be solo or with my wife – may be to spend 10-15 days in one location, with extended day trips around there.